uhcs2320/syllabus/hw5.md

 ## Requirements

-* You must build your own sorting method and it has to be defined no later than 2 days before the due date.
 * Place your codes in a folder named: `hw5` (Failure to do so will cause your program to have a zero grade due to inability for doing automated grading).
 * Your program should not produce any unexpected output when it is doing intermediate calculations because doing so will interfere with automated grading and some test cases will fail.
 * You can not assume a maximum number of lines in the input file.